Juice Wrld Cause Of Death: Oxycodone And Codeine Overdose

-In 2020, numbers of drug overdoses have hit an all-time high, with the aforementioned states.
+In 2020, numbers of drug overdoses hit an all-time high, with the aforementioned states.
 Oregon witnessed a 40% “death spike” with 580 fatalities because of illicit chemicals.
 Use of drugs like Meth increased 37% in a year in Oregon, Cocaine deaths climbed to 57%, Fentanyl deaths contributed to a shocking 92% of deaths, and Heroin reached 9%.
 Virginia also suffered record highs for drug abuse and fatalities, with 2,035 drug overdoses in 2020, exceeding its record of 1,626 overdoses within a year’s time.
 Ohio lost 548 individuals to drug abuse in the spring of 2020, increasing in 14 years.
 Furthermore, the summer months of June and July lost 481 and 442 people in the state.

-2020 death tolls have alarmed many and has gained the year the reputation of being the “deadliest year in American history.”
+2020 death tolls have alarmed many and have gained the year the reputation of being the “deadliest year in American history.”
 Interestingly, the Centers of Disease Control predicted higher numbers of deaths to occur throughout the year.
 The COVID-19 pandemic, which has ended the lives of over 318,000 Americans in 9 months, is a major influence on high death tolls.
 While much research is being done to understand the connection between 2020-related substance abuse and the effects of COVID-19, both the pandemic and drug overdoses have greatly contributed to many lost lives in 2020.

 In addition to such effects of the pandemic, declining mental health due to COVID-19 infections and adjustments has encouraged more substance abuse to occur.
 As a result, drug abuse and suicide have contributed to the high number of deaths.
 Sadly, numbers are expected to rise to 3.2 million by the end of 2020.
 Lastly, deaths from conditions like dementia, diabetes, and cardiac problems have been also connected to 2020 increases in death.